NicoloCavalli95horses/KMS-web-testing/content/02 Literature/books/JavaScript, The Good Parts/chapters/04 Functions.md

 }
 ```

-Note that a *catch* statement will catch all exceptions - if you have more than one error, inspect the name or the id of the exception object.
+Note that a *catch* statement will catch all exceptions - if you have more than one [[error]], inspect the name or the id of the exception object.

 # Augmenting types